alphagov/gsp/docs/gds-supported-platform/getting-started-gsp.md

                   protocol: TCP
     ```

-    The `{{ .Release.Name }}` and `{{ .Values.replicas }}` variables are populated automatically when you render the chart.
+    Helm automatically populates the `{{ .Release.Name }}` and `{{ .Values.replicas }}` variables when you render the chart.

-1. Run the following in the root directory to render the chart:
+1. Run the following command in the root directory to render the chart:

     ```
     helm template --name example .
     ```

-1. Check `stdout` to see if the chart rendered correct.
+1. Check `stdout` to see if the chart rendered correctly.

 ## Create a service

 By default, your apps are not accessible to the public.
 To expose them to the public, you must set up a [Service](https://kubernetes.io/docs/concepts/services-networking/service/) and an [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) into the Kubernetes cluster.

-Create a `service.yaml` file in the `templates` directory with the following code:
+Setting up a Service creates a stable endpoint to send public internet traffic to.
+To set up a service, create a `service.yaml` file in the `templates` directory with the following code:

 ```
 apiVersion: v1